Chen-HR/CCppBuildTool/Readme.md

 ## features

-- Can automatically identify whether there are changes in the program code (including standard or self-made function libraries) to determine whether it needs to be recompiled (different from CMake's identification of the last update time of the file)
+- Can automatically identify whether there are changes in the program code (including standard or self-made function libraries) to determine whether it needs to be recompiled
 - Configurable compilation parameters
 - Compilation is completed and can be executed automatically
 - Configurable execution parameters, standard input and output